 Japan's emperor marks 20th anniversary on throne

-Akihito said Japan must not forget its past - and especially the turbulent years his father was on the throne that included the country's invasion and occupation of several of its neighbors.
+Akihito said Japan must not forget its past - and especially the turbulent years his father, the late Emperor Hirohito, was on the throne - if it is to learn from its mistakes.

 "He viscerally knew the importance of peace," Akihito said.